Short Link Analytics

 - Tablet -- Clicks from tablet devices.

-Each device category shows its click count and percentage of total clicks.
-This is particularly useful for understanding the context in which people encounter your link.
-For example, a short link shared on Instagram will likely show a very high mobile percentage, while one shared in a LinkedIn article may show more desktop clicks.
+Each category shows its click count and percentage.
+A link shared on Instagram will likely show high mobile traffic, while one in a LinkedIn article may skew desktop.

 Device breakdown for a short link showing desktop, mobile, and tablet percentages